ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 All major conclusions logged publicly

-2.3 Information, Never Authority
+### 2.3 Information, Never Authority

 AI may inform.
+AI may function as a companion without becoming an authority.

 It may never:

 Direct action